grantek/minisynth32/README.md

 pin 5 is on the right.
 Heatshrink isn't needed for insulation because the pins are so far apart, but I used heatshrink to add some mechanical stability to the connection.

+### Setting up MIDIUARTUSB for the USB base

+This repository has 3D models to suit the Sparkfun Pro Micro board (an Arduino- compatible board), and the Arduino Micro board.
+The Sparkfun Pro Micro is recommended because it's shorter and doesn't interfere with the SD card port, but any of the Arduino boards that use the ATmega32U4 microcontroller will be compatible if you can fit it in (as mentioned in the intro, you can also leave the Arduino outside the box as a separate USB-MIDI adapter).

+Configuring the Arduino IDE to upload the sketch is outside the scope of this project, see the links in [MIDIUARTUSB/README.md].
+Things to note:

+- Install the MIDI and MIDIUSB libraries in the Arduino IDE
+- Install support for the Sparkfun board using the instructions at sparkfun.com

+Once you've uploaded the sketch to the board, you need to add resistors and wires to the board.
+Solder a 220 ohm resistor onto each of the TX and VCC points (TX and 5v for the Arduino Micro), and solder DuPont wires in the way as the DIN port/rotary encoder.

+If using a 3.3v microcontroller board, use a 33 ohm resistor on the VCC line and a 10 ohm resistor on the TX line.

 ### Assembling the shell